This is the multi-page printable view of this section. Click here to print.

 Caution

-To delete the Image, follow the steps below.
+To delete the Image, follow these steps.

-1. All Services > Container > Container Registry Click the menu.
+1. Click the All Services > Container > Container Registry menu.
 Navigate to the Service Home page of Container Registry.

 2. Click the Image menu on the Service Home page.
-It moves to the Image List page.
+You will be taken to the Image List page.

-4. Click the resource (Image) to delete on the Image List page.
+4. Image List page, click the resource (Image) you want to delete.
 You will be taken to the Image Details page.

-6. Image Delete when the popup appears, click the Confirm button.
+6. Image Delete When the popup appears, click the Confirm button.

-Check detailed image tag information
+Check detailed information of image tag

-1. All Services > Container > Container Registry Click the menu.
-Go to Container Registry’s Service Home page.
+1. Click the All Services > Container > Container Registry menu.
+Navigate to the Service Home page of Container Registry.

 3. Image List Click the Settings icon at the top of the page and select the Registry name and Repository name where the Image to view detailed information is stored.

-ColumnDetailed description
+columnDetailed description

-TagsTag name of image Digest
+TagsTag name of the image Digest

 • A single image Digest can have multiple tag names